Structured Planning - Troubleshooting

 Note: Using Translations Setup ensures that external GL accounts align with Planful’s internal reporting hierarchy.

-Why are my planned depreciation numbers not moving from my template to my cost center report?
+Why are my planned depreciation numbers not moving from my template to my cost centre report?

 What it Means